wamiqulislam/TUKL_2025/README.md

 ## 🔁 Active Learning

 I implemented **Active Learning** for **satellite image time series classification** to identify crop types.
-The key idea was to **train a CNN-based classifier** using only a *small, informative subset* of the available data instead of labeling everything.
+The key idea was to **train a CNN-based classifier** using only a *small, informative subset* of the available data instead of labeling everything, which is slow and expensive to do.

 ### ✅ What I Did: